equine partners for our mitey riders

 Sugar has been with us for many years.
 Her riders adore her for her cute looks, size and personality.
 Sugar’s name fits her quite well.
 She has the ability to adjust to her rider’s needs and is very intuitive.
 She is great for our first-time riders and our more independent small riders.

 Sundance is absolutely wonderful.
-He hasn’t been with Mitey Riders for very long but absolutely fits right in.
 His size and stature provides for many riders’ needs.
 He has “seen the world” in his previous career in the quarter horse show ring and has used that experience in his new job as a Mitey Rider!

 Can your horse be a mitey equine?

 The ideal therapy horse is sound, has an unflappable temperament and patient demeanor.
 Our horses have come from many different backgrounds, including show horses, school horses and family pets.
 If you have a horse (or horses) you’d like us to consider, please read our therapy horse criteria below to see if your horse fits the bill!

 Application and lease agreement are linked below and on our Forms & Downloads page

 - Be unflappable (nothing bothers them)

 - Have full and complete vision